-What is FFA eye test and what is FFA full form?
+What is the FFA eye test, and what is FFA full form?

 The full form of the FFA eye test is Fundus Fluorescein angiography.
-It is one of the fundamental imaging techniques of the eye, mainly the retina.
-It helps in the diagnosis and differentiation of retinal diseases.
+It is one of the fundamental imaging techniques of the eye, mainly the retina, and helps diagnose and differentiate retinal diseases.
 The FFA eye test determines the need for laser treatment of the retina.
-Angiography of the heart looks in detail at the blood vessels of the heart.
-Similarly, an FFA eye test is nothing but an angiography for the retinal blood vessels using the Fluorescein dye.
+Angiography of the heart looks in detail at the heart's blood vessels.
+Similarly, an FFA eye test is an angiography for the retinal blood vessels using the Fluorescein dye.
 It gives us minute details about the blood supply of the retina.

 How is this angiography for the eyes performed?

 This angiogram for the eyes takes about 20 to 30 minutes.

 - An anaesthetist makes sure the patient is comfortable.

 - An anaesthetist inserts a vein flow (IV Line)in one vein of the patient's forearm and secures it.

 - Your ophthalmologist prepares the fundus camera and enters all patient details into the system.

 - A black and white fundus photograph or photo of the retina and optic nerve is taken.

 - A colour photograph of the retina and optic nerve is also taken